-Verdict expected in Philippines Maguindanao massacre trial
+Guilty verdicts handed down in Philippines Maguindanao massacre trial

 Speaking to CNN Philippines, Mangudadatu said he could "forgive" those responsible, "but still, we will look for justice.
 We can let it go, but we need justice."

-It has been dubbed by many in the Philippines media as the "trial of the decade."
+It had been dubbed by many in the Philippines media as the "trial of the decade."
 Of the 197 people eventually charged with murder, eight have died during the long procedures, including Andal Ampatuan Sr. Some 80 suspects still remain at large.

-Some conclusion will finally come Thursday, when Quezon City Regional Trial Court Judge Jocelyn Solis-Reyes hands down her verdict on the 101 individuals who faced the full trial, including Andal Ampatuan Jr.
+Thursday's trial involved 101 suspects, including those who planned the massacre.

-"We know who we have a strong case against," Nena Santos, lawyer for the families of 38 victims, told CNN Philippines.
+"We know who we have a strong case against," Nena Santos, lawyer for the families of 38 victims, told CNN Philippines ahead of the verdict.
 "There are some whose involvement in the conspiracy was not established so I think they will be freed like some of the policemen who were just assigned there and knew nothing but were included in the charges."

-Each of the accused faces 58 counts of murder, according to CNN Philippines.
-If they are convicted, they could face up to 40 years in prison.

-The failure to bring all suspects to trial, including several dozen police officers and soldiers, could put the family members of victims and witnesses at risk, Human Rights Watch has warned.
+The failure to bring all suspects to trial, including several dozen police officers and soldiers, could yet put the family members of victims and witnesses at risk, Human Rights Watch has warned.

-"The families of Maguindanao victims and witnesses will be at risk so long as suspects remain free," said Phil Robertson, deputy Asia director.
+"The families of Maguindanao victims and witnesses will be at risk so long as suspects remain free," said Robertson.
 "Regardless of the verdicts in the case, Philippine authorities need to apprehend the several dozen suspects still at large."

 HRW said some suspects at large had sought sanctuary with rebel groups operating in the area.
 Maguindanao is located on the southern island of Mindanao, which has long been a hotbed of insurgency against the Manila government.